fursich/dumped_railers/README.md

 end
 ```

+* For the same reason, self-associated model cannot be imported currently. (might be updated in the future version)

-* When exception raised, checking your log might give you a good hint (desperately staring at the backtrace won't give much information)
+* When an exception was raised, checking your log might give you a good hint (desperately staring at the backtrace won't give much information)
   consider displaying `tail -f logs/development.log` while executing your script.

+* DumpedRailers is tested against various association types, as long as target models and underlying tables have 1-on-1 mapping (straightforward ActiveRecord pattern).
+Currently we haven't test this against STI, CTI, as such.
+Applying this gem to such models might lead to some unexpected results.

 ## Development